Srikar-R/Candidate-Recommendation-Model/README.md

 ## Standardizing the dataset

 Since the dataset contains variables such as experience and location which is expressed as whole numbers and Skills Perc and Resume Score which are in percentage, it is important to convert them to a common scale.
-Hence, we normalize it using this formula
+Hence, we normalize it using this formula:
+$$(X-\mu/\sigma)$$

 ## Making the model